 Traditional and remote classrooms offer different benefits to different kinds of learners.
 For those open to remote learning, an online option provides the most flexibility to determine your schedule and create your own path.
 Maryville’s online format allowed Logan and Bailey to stretch their schedule and coordinate their coursework with their travel plans.
 Most importantly, they were able to stay on track with their goals and graduation.

 “It’s something to look at as another opportunity.
 It’s a pretty disruptive world out there once you graduate,” Logan says.
 “There are going to be things thrown at you that you did not expect, and this trip is just another opportunity to get used to that and really embrace it and run with it,” Logan says.

 If you’re ready to see how Maryville Online can help you be brave and pursue your educational and professional goals, we’re here for you.
-Check out our online bachelor’s, master’s, and doctorate degrees, or schedule a call with an advisor today.
+Check out our online bachelor’s degrees, master’s degrees, and doctorate degrees, or schedule a call with an advisor today.

 Looking for more Tales of the Brave?

-Find more stories from students like Logan and Bailey who prove that you can achieve your goals on your own terms with Maryville.
+Find more stories from students like Alison who prove that you can achieve your goals on your own terms with Maryville.